lokmeinmatz/Scylla-Container/README.md

 This version is functioning only as docker image, not from source code.
 It consists of:
 - Scylla Simulator (https://github.com/bptlab/scylla)
-- A data converter from PetriSim parameters to Scylla global and simulation configuration
+- A data converter from SimuBridge parameters to Scylla global and simulation configuration
 - The API which provides an endpoint to the functionality of this container

-The parameter and bpmn file from PetriSim is sent to the endpoint of the server of this container.
+The parameter and bpmn file from SimuBridge is sent to the endpoint of the server of this container.
 The server then returns the simulation output of Scylla.